How To KonMari Your Emails: Spark Joy In Your Inbox

 You don’t have to be a neat freak to want peace in your digital life.
 The KonMari method is radical because it’s about asking, “What do I want to keep?” instead of feeling bad about what you have to lose.

 If your inbox has become a running joke or you feel a spike of dread each time you hit “refresh,” it’s probably time for a digital spring clean, Marie Kondo style.
-Set your intention, use Clean Email to do the heavy lifting, and rediscover the magic of a space that actually works for you.
+Set your intention, and rediscover the magic of a space that actually works for you.

 Still on the fence?
 Give your inbox a KonMari once-over and see what happens when every new email has to “earn its spot.”
 You might just spark a little more joy in your day.